-The myth of celebrating Diwali the return of Lord Rama along with Sita and Lakshmana to his home after 14 years of Banbas and defeating the demon king Ravana.
-People of Ayodhya ware very happy for returning of their king to kingdom.
-So, they cheerfully celebrated Diwali by lighting up their kingdom with clay diyas and bursting firecrackers.
+The myth of celebrating Diwali is the return of Lord Rama along with Sita and Lakshmana to his home after 14 years of Banbas and defeating the demon king Ravana.
+People of Ayodhya ware very happy on returning of their king to kingdom.
+So, they cheerfully celebrated Diwali by decorating, lighting up their kingdom with clay diyas and bursting firecrackers.

-Diwali is a 5 days festival celebrates at 3rd day and starts with the Dhanteras which is the starting day of financial year for most business communities.
-The second day of this festival is the Naraka Chaturdasi which denotes the victory of the Lord Krishna and his wife Satyabhama over demon Naraka.
-Diwali is celebrated in Benares on the Amavasya in the month of Kartik and people kindly worship of Lakshmi (the goddess of wealth) for fulfilling their wishes.
+Diwali is a 5 days long festival celebrated at 3rd day and starts with the Dhanteras which is the starting day of financial year for most business communities.
+The second day of this festival is the Naraka Chaturdasi which denotes the victory of Lord Krishna and his wife Satyabhama over demon Naraka.
+Diwali is celebrated in Benares and all over country on the Amavasya in the month of Kartik and people kindly worship Lakshmi (the goddess of wealth) for fulfilling their wishes.

 Once the demand of Vamana was granted by Bali, the Vamana submerged the whole world (all the three loka) in his two steps.
 And for the third step he asked the Bali for some reputable place to this foot in order that he could be satisfied.
 The decent and infuriated Bali asked Vamana to place his third step foot on his head.
 Vamana covered third loka by putting foot on his head.
 According to Hindu cosmogony, Bali lies under the surface of earth.

 The fifth day of Diwali is known as the Yama Dvitiya or Bhai Dooj (the day of sisters and brothers).
-The evening of Ammavaasa become full of rows of light, sparkling diyas, glittering fireworks, noises of crackers represents the most joyful day for Indians.
+The evening of Ammavasya becomes full of rows of light, sparkling diyas, glittering fireworks, noises of crackers, etc which represents the most joyful day for Indians.
 Diwali is commemorated all over the world with the immense passion and full devotion signifies the victory of goodness against evil.
 People of all religions celebrate it together by disregarding their differences and get together.
-They decorated their hut, home, or building by clay Diyas and candles.
-The entrance gate is garlanded with the flowers and adorned with the rangolis to greeting Goddess Lakshmi.
+They decorate their hut, home, or building by clay Diyas and candles.
+The entrance gate is garlanded with the flowers and adorned with the rangolis to greet Goddess Lakshmi.

-There are a number of superstitions correlated with the Diwali festival which followed by rituals all over the country.
+There are a number of superstitions correlated with the Diwali festival and followed as rituals all over the country.